 American medi-boffins say they have developed a way of using tiny nanotech devices, which they call "nanobees", to carry a potentially poisonous drug safely into the body for the purposes of killing cancerous tumours.

 Ofcom is asking the public what information it would like to know, and how it should go about sharing it.
+But the UK regulator won't be sharing anything that upsets the mobile network operators, so no change there.

 Well, it's all go here at the PARIS programme headquarters, and we've spent the last 24 hours pondering the sticky issue of how to release Vulture 1 from the weather balloon which will carry it aloft in summer 2010.